Project Charter explained including a template

 A risk is the probability of an event or condition that may affect the project.
 Not all risks are negative.
 If so, they are more likely to be referred to as opportunities, however.

-Include high-level milestones in this section of the project charter.
+Include high-level milestones in this section of the PC.
 It is possible that not all information may be known at present, but at least write down the estimated start and end date of the project.
 Also include drop-dead dates and add the milestones to an organised Gantt chart.

 Instead of a Gantt chart, you may also use a timeline, calendar or other document that visualises project planning with details about each milestone or phase.